greg-raven/grus/_posts/2015-12-11-an-insecure-sense-of-security.md

 ---
-title: 'An insecure sense of security'
+title: "An insecure sense of security"
 layout: post
 categories:
 - Letters